Bute House Agreement: Previous SNP-Green collaboration

 Following the 2007 Scottish Parliament election, the SNP won the largest amount of seats but fell short of an overall majority.
-As a result of this, then SNP leader Alex Salmond sought to form a coalition with the Scottish Liberal Democrats.
+As a result of this, then SNP leader Alex Salmond sought to form a coalition with the Liberal Democrats.
 When those talks failed, the SNP chose to form a one-party minority government.
-The Scottish Greens signed an agreement where the Greens supported SNP ministerial appointments, but did not offer support for any confidence or budget votes ("confidence and supply").
+The Greens signed an agreement where the Greens supported SNP ministerial appointments, but did not offer support for any confidence or budget votes ("confidence and supply").
 The draft agreement was unanimously endorsed by the SNP's national executive committee.